 I hope this helped you understand how different climbing vegetables grow so that you can choose the right trellis or support structure.
 Enjoy adding vegetable climbers to your garden for a beautiful, vertical dimension, an efficient use of space, and disease prevention.

 Need more ideas for growing vegetables in the permaculture garden?

 - Starting Seeds Indoors: A Step-by-Step Guide

-What kinds of trellises do you use in your garden?
+How do you trellis the climbing vegetables in your garden?